|Faculty Leader Technology||Mavis Thorpy||DTG & Junior Tech|

 Technology in the New Zealand curriculum is a dynamic and future-focused framework for teaching and learning in technology.
 It gives students challenging and exciting opportunities to build their skills and knowledge as they develop a range of outcomes through technological practice.
 They bring together practical and intellectual resources in creative and informed ways to engage with the many technological challenges of today's world and of those in the future.

-The junior Technology programme at St Mary’s College covers a range of technological areas such as Materials Technology, Design and Visual Communication and Digital Technologies.
-As well as creating and producing student-orientated technological outcomes, the students learn vital skills such as communication, self-management, participation and safety.
+The junior Technology programme at St Mary’s College covers a range of technological areas such as Materials Technology, Design and Visual Communication and Digital Technologies where students learn DDDO (Developing and Designing a Digital Outcome) and CT (Computational Thinking).
+As well as creating and producing student-orientated technological outcomes, the students learn vital skills such as communication, creative thinking, problem-solving, collaborative learning and self management.

 Diverse and multi-skilled

 As Technology is such a diverse and multi-skilled subject it is easy to incorporate the New Zealand curriculum into our learning experiences.
-Technology has natural and fluid relationships with other subjects such as the Sciences, the Arts, Mathematics, and Social Sciences.
+Technology has natural and fluid relationships with other STEM subjects such as the Sciences, Engineering, Mathematics and the Arts.

 Design and creation

-Current Year 7 and 8 projects incorporate a range of technological areas through creating soft toys and designing and producing a graphic children’s book using Digital Technologies and Design and Visual Communication.
-Year 9 students spend time in the individual technological areas designing and modelling a perfume bottle, a magazine, and creating unique bag designs for a stakeholder.
+Current Year 7 and 8 projects incorporate a range of technological areas through creating soft toys for Materials Technology and designing and producing a story using Photoshop and Scratch programming for DDDO and CT.
+Year 9 spend time in the individual technological areas with 3D modelling, desktop publishing, robotics and creating unique bag designs for a stakeholder.

 Choosing a project